Multi-modal learning for geospatial vegetation forecasting: Experiments

 \subsection{The role of spatial interactions}

-In contrast to video prediction, there is relatively little spatial movement across frames of satellite images.
-Field boundaries are mostly fixed in space as are forest limits.
-The largest variations appear within these edges in the temporal domain.
-Hence, it is not clear a-priori, that video prediction models, which take into account spatio-temporal interactions, are a good choice for modeling vegetation dynamics.
-However, at $20m$ resolution, lateral processes might appear, which cannot be captured by predictor variables.
-For instance, a grassland might react differently to a meteorological drought if it is closer to a river or lays on a north-facing slope.
-Also, trees at the forest edge are differently affected by weather than those at the center of a forest plot.
+Unlike video prediction, satellite images show minimal spatial movement.
+Field and forest boundaries remain mostly fixed, with the largest variations occurring within these edges over time.
+Hence, it is unclear whether spatio-temporal models, accounting for interactions, are suitable for modeling vegetation dynamics.
+However, at $20m$ resolution, lateral processes may occur, not captured by predictors.
+For example, grasslands near a river or on a north-facing slope may react differently to meteorological drought.
+Additionally, weather affects trees at the forest edge differently from those in the center.

-We approach studying the role of spatial interactions by comparing model performance against models trained with spatially shuffled input, i.e. explicitly breaking spatial interactions \cite{requena-mesa.etal_2019}.
-We perform the shuffling across spatial dimensions and across the batch, to also destroy image statistics, which may already give information on the local neighborhood of a pixel.
-We evaluate three of our four models: ConvLSTM, PredRNN and SimVP.
-We skip the Earthformer for this experiment since it is very expensive to train.
+We compare model performance with spatially shuffled input, i.e. explicitly breaking spatial interactions \cite{requena-mesa.etal_2019}.
+We shuffle across batch and space, to also destroy image statistics.
+We evaluate Contextformer, ConvLSTM, PredRNN, and SimVP, skipping Earthformer due to high training cost.
 In addition we also study three baselines: a pixelwise (1x1) LSTM, the next-frame UNet and the next-cuboid UNet (see sec.~\ref{sec:baselines}).
 The pixelwise LSTM is a global timeseries model unable to capture spatial interactions.
 The next-frame UNet models spatial interactions, but does not consider temporal memory.
 All other models can leverage spatio-temporal dependencies, though the ConvLSTM only has a small local receptive field ($\sim100$m around each pixel).
 The results are reported in tab.~\ref{tab:spatiotemp}.
 As can be expected, the pixelwise LSTM can be trained with spatial shuffled pixels without performance loss.
 All other models, though, exhibit a drop in performance under pixel shuffling.
-For PredRNN, SimVP and Next-cuboid UNet it can be very large, as they have large receptive fields.
-For the next-frame UNet it is smaller, as it itself is not a very skillful model.
-The Conv\-LSTM also exhibits only a small performance drop, which may be due to its local receptive field.
-In turn, this may indicate that spatial interactions relevant for vegetation response to weather are of rather local nature and long-range interactions seldom important.
+For Contextformer, ConvLSTM, PredRNN and SimVP, $R^2$ drops by at least $0.07$ and $RMSE$ increases by at least $0.04$.